cgn170/android-txt2morse-java/README.md

 # txt2morse

-## Java android app demo that convert text to morse Code
+## Java android app demo that convert text to morse code

 Translate text to morse code in 3 ways; text, sound and light (flashlight).